Otitodev/Fluvio-widget/SETUP-GUIDE.md

 ## Quick Setup (5 Minutes)

-### Step 1: Download Plugin Files
-1. Create a folder called `retell-voice-agent`
-2. Copy these 3 files into the folder:
-   - `retell-voice-agent.php`
-   - `assets/retell.css`
-   - `assets/retell.js`

-### Step 2: Install WordPress Plugin
+### Step 1: Install WordPress Plugin
-1. Zip the `retell-voice-agent` folder
-2. Go to WordPress Admin → Plugins → Add New
+1. Go to WordPress Admin → Plugins → Add New
-3. Click "Upload Plugin"
+2. Click "Upload Plugin"
-4. Choose your zip file and click "Install Now"
+3. Choose your zip file and click "Install Now"
-5. Click "Activate Plugin"
+4. Click "Activate Plugin"

-### Step 3: Verify Installation
+### Step 2: Verify Installation
 1. Visit any page on your website
 2. You should see a blue floating chat bubble in the bottom-right corner
 3. Click it to open the voice assistant panel